zzulueta/mslearn-ai-agents/Instructions/04-semantic-kernel.md

 1. Enter the following command to edit the agent code file that has been provided:

     ```
-   code semantic-kernel.py
+   code agent-framework.py
     ```

 1. Review the code in the file.
 It contains:
     - Some **import** statements to add references to commonly used namespaces
     - A *main* function that loads a file containing expenses data, asks the user for instructions, and and then calls...
     - A **process_expenses_data** function in which the code to create and use your agent must be added
-    - An **EmailPlugin** class that includes a kernel function named **send_email**; which will be used by your agent to simulate the functionality used to send an email.

 1. At the top of the file, after the existing **import** statement, find the comment **Add references**, and add the following code to reference the namespaces in the libraries you'll need to implement your agent:

     ```python
    # Add references
-   from dotenv import load_dotenv
+   from agent_framework import AgentThread, ChatAgent
-   from azure.identity.aio import DefaultAzureCredential
+   from agent_framework.foundry import FoundryChatClient
-   from semantic_kernel.agents import AzureAIAgent, AzureAIAgentSettings, AzureAIAgentThread
+   from azure.identity.aio import AzureCliCredential
-   from semantic_kernel.functions import kernel_function
+   from pydantic import Field
    from typing import Annotated
     ```

-1. Near the bottom of the file, find the comment **Create a Plugin for the email functionality**, and add the following code to define a class for a plugin containing a function that your agent will use to send email (plug-ins are a way to add custom functionality to Semantic Kernel agents)
+1. Near the bottom of the file, find the comment **Create a tool function for the email functionality**, and add the following code to define a function that your agent will use to send email (tools are a way to add custom functionality to agents)

     ```python
-   # Create a Plugin for the email functionality
+   # Create a tool function for the email functionality
-   class EmailPlugin:
-       """A Plugin to simulate email functionality."""

-       @kernel_function(description="Sends an email.")
-       def send_email(self,
+   def send_email(
-                      to: Annotated[str, "Who to send the email to"],
+    to: Annotated[str, Field(description="Who to send the email to")],
-                      subject: Annotated[str, "The subject of the email."],
+    subject: Annotated[str, Field(description="The subject of the email.")],
-                      body: Annotated[str, "The text body of the email."]):
+    body: Annotated[str, Field(description="The text body of the email.")]):
         print("\nTo:", to)
         print("Subject:", subject)
         print(body, "\n")
     ```

     > **Note**: The function *simulates* sending an email by printing it to the console.
 In a real application, you'd use an SMTP service or similar to actually send the email!

-1. Back up above the new **EmailPlugin** class code, in the **process_expenses_data** function, find the comment **Get configuration settings**, and add the following code to load the configuration file and create an **AzureAIAgentSettings** object (which will automatically include the Azure AI Agent settings from the configuration).
+1. Back up above the **send_email** code, in the **process_expenses_data** function, find the comment **Create a chat agent**, and add the following code to create a  **ChatAgent** object with the tools and instructions.

     (Be sure to maintain the indentation level)

     ```python
-   # Get configuration settings
-   load_dotenv()
-   ai_agent_settings = AzureAIAgentSettings()
-    ```

-1. Find the comment **Connect to the Azure AI Foundry project**, and add the following code to connect to your Azure AI Foundry project using the Azure credentials you're currently signed in with.

-    (Be sure to maintain the indentation level)

-    ```python
-   # Connect to the Azure AI Foundry project
+   # Create a chat agent
    async with (
-        DefaultAzureCredential(
-            exclude_environment_credential=True,
-            exclude_managed_identity_credential=True) as creds,
-        AzureAIAgent.create_client(
-            credential=creds
-        ) as project_client,
+       AzureCliCredential() as credential,
-   ):
-    ```

-1. Find the comment **Define an Azure AI agent that sends an expense claim email**, and add the following code to create an Azure AI Agent definition for your agent.

-    (Be sure to maintain the indentation level)

-    ```python
-   # Define an Azure AI agent that sends an expense claim email
-   expenses_agent_def = await project_client.agents.create_agent(
-        model= ai_agent_settings.model_deployment_name,
+       ChatAgent(
+           chat_client=FoundryChatClient(async_credential=credential),
            name="expenses_agent",
            instructions="""You are an AI assistant for expense claim submission.
                            When a user submits expenses data and requests an expense claim, use the plug-in function to send an email to expenses@contoso.com with the subject 'Expense Claim`and a body that contains itemized expenses with a total.
-                        Then confirm to the user that you've done so."""
+                           Then confirm to the user that you've done so.""",
+           tools=send_email,
-   )
+       ) as agent,
+   ):
     ```

-1. Find the comment **Create a  semantic kernel agent**, and add the following code to create a semantic kernel agent object for your Azure AI agent, and includes a reference to the **EmailPlugin** plugin.

-    (Be sure to maintain the indentation level)

-    ```python
-   # Create a semantic kernel agent
-   expenses_agent = AzureAIAgent(
-        client=project_client,
-        definition=expenses_agent_def,
-        plugins=[EmailPlugin()]
-   )
-    ```
+    Note that the **AzureCliCredential** object will automatically include the Azure AI Foundry project settings from the configuration.

 1. Find the comment **Use the agent to process the expenses data**, and add the following code to create a thread for your agent to run on, and then invoke it with a chat message.